 Group Group

 2021 RM'000 2020 RM'000

-Maturing within one year One year to three years 322,344 2,273 320,000
+in one year 322,344 2,273

+320,000

-More than five years 290,000 290,000
+290,000 290,000

 612,344 612,273

 The IRMBS have the following features:

 - (a) The subsidiary, CMBS has an option to redeem the IRMBS partially subject to the terms and conditions of each transaction. - (b) The IRMBS's profit is distributable quarterly in arrears. - (c) The IRMBS are constituted by a Trust Deed made between CMBS and the Trustee, to act for the benefit of the IRMBS holders. - (d) The IRMBS constitute direct, unconditional, unsubordinated and secured obligations of CMBS and rank pari passu without discrimination, preference or priority among themselves, but are subject to payments preferred under law and the Issue Documents. - (e) The IRMBS are issued on a limited recourse basis.
 Holders of the IRMBS will be limited in their recourse to the underlying Islamic mortgage assets, the related collections and the proceeds from the enforcement of other securities related to the Islamic mortgage assets.